mikagouzee/RpgSheetMaker/README.md

 I've used the Repository and Factory patterns, and played a bit with DI since it's a core native component.

-I plan to add a front-end with Vue.js, and to add features like the edition of a character.
+I plan to add a front-end with Vue.js (done 5/7/2018), and to add features like the edition of a character.

 The program is meant to be run locally, and if I was to deploy it it would probably be on a raspberry.
 Should this happen I'd write it here,  but it's highly unprobable.